bitrise-silver/Bitrise-iOS-Fastlane-Sample/README.md

 Working bitrise.yml included in the root of the project

-bitrise.yml builds iOS .ipa and runs tests
+The workflow builds iOS .ipa and runs tests